Allergan Foundation Research Grant

 A signed Letter of Assurance (one page) by Dean or President indicating that the proposal has been reviewed and meets with the standards of the institution and, if warranted, observes all rules and regulations regarding compliance with research on human or animal subjects.

-Proposals will be evaluated by a peer review committee established by the American Academy of Optometry's Research Committee and approved by the AOF Board of Directors.
+Proposals will be evaluated by a peer review committee established by the American Academy of Optometry's Research Committee and approved by the AAOF Board of Directors.
 Preference will be given to North American applicants.

 All proposals must be submitted by email to: AAOF@aaoptom.org and contain in the subject title: Allergan Foundation Research + (Principal Investigator Last Name).

-Applicants will receive a confirmation receipt by email from the AOF within 3 business days after submission.
+Applicants will receive a confirmation receipt by email from the AAOF within 3 business days after submission.
 Files exceeding 10 MB must be broken into separate smaller units to allow passage through internet security measures.

 The AAOF is a non-profit organization and our policy is not to cover any indirect costs associated with the Allergan Foundation Research Program or any other of our programs.